epam/epmgcip-chaperone.ai/docs/infrastructure.md

 Replace `<YOUR_SUBSCRIPTION_ID>` with your Azure Subscription ID.

+Make sure that service principals has `User Access Administrator` and `Contributor` roles to make it possible to create resources and assign roles.

 #### **Step 3: Save the Output**
 The command will output the following JSON:
 ```json